 Hello.

-Megaditos Rush.
+Megadittos, Rush.

-Smart man, smart, smart man.
+Smart man.

-Uh that's that's uh well it's a it's proud, I'm proud to know you.
+I'm proud to know you.

-Uh I just want to uh call and ask, you know, with this um conservative uh Hoffman that we have, which I think is a great thing.
+I just want to call and ask, you know, with this conservative Hoffman that we have, which I think is a great thing, do you think it's going assuming he wins?

 Well, this is quite possible.

-But yes, they will if if if the rhinos see that the weight of victory in the Republican Party is to spout conservatism, they'll spout it.
+But yes, if the rhinos see that the way to victory in the Republican Party is to spout conservatism, they'll spout it and they'll try to make you think that they are.

-And the RNC sent uh HR a note saying whether not they legally couldn't uh the independent expenditure, independent something they couldn't mention his name, which is why they had to harp on the fact uh that he's conservative.
+They couldn't mention his name, which is why they had to harp on the fact that he's conservative.

-Here it is, here now listen to this.
+Now listen to this.

-So I I play this, I'm glad they're running the ad.
+I'm glad they're running the ad.

-It's it's it's it's just a radio ad.
+It's just a radio ad.

-It proves that somewhere in the building they get it.
+It proves that somewhere in the building, they get it.

-Will they will they bring it out of the hat and use it when they have to?
+But it goes to his great question: will they bring it out of my hat and use it when they have to?

 Yeah, but do they mean it?

-If rhinos see that the only way to get elected is as a Republican is to go conservative, they don't run that campaign.
+If rhinos see that the only way to get elected as a Republican is to go conservative, they don't run that campaign.

 There's a bunch of them in the House of Representatives.

-It it happened.
+It happened.

-There was a mi it was a mixture of uh of both.
+It was a mixture of both.

-And the uh interesting thing about this is that most of the rhinos will be able to find out if they're fake.
+And the interesting thing about this is that most of the rhinos will be able to find out if they're fake.

 They'll have a record.